 Email and telephone are the primary sources of contact between the ARVA teacher and the parents; therefore, it is essential that parents check their email and voicemail at least twice a day.
-Parents should promptly reply to emails or voicemails received from ARVA or K. Arkansas Virtual Academy teachers are instructed to allow their voicemail to answer all incoming calls.
+Parents should promptly reply to emails or voicemails received from ARVA or K12.
+Arkansas Virtual Academy teachers are instructed to allow their voicemail to answer all incoming calls.
 This allows the teacher to thoroughly research the answer to questions or problems posed by the parent and to prioritize returning calls to make the most efficient and effective use of their time.
 Teachers are discouraged from conducting school business via texting.
+Talking Points is a monitored texting application that can be utilized by teachers to communicate with students and families.
 Clearly, texting while driving is very dangerous, and we urge that you not text while driving under any circumstance.
 The school would be held harmless.

 All communications between ARVA administration, ARVA teachers, the parent/learning coach, students, and other parties directly related to ARVA must be conducted with appropriate professionalism.
 Demeaning or profane language, derogatory remarks/innuendos are not acceptable.
-This includes communications during conferences, communications in email, by phone, within Class Connect, and the ARVA Facebook page, "Arkansas Virtual Academy at K".
-Any communications that are deemed inappropriate or disrespectful will be documented.
+This includes communications during conferences, communications in email, by phone, within Class Connect, and the ARVA Facebook page, Any communications that are deemed inappropriate or disrespectful will be documented.
 Parental conduct must be equally kind and respectful and any legal guardian or learning coach who chooses not to conduct themselves within this expectation could face non-compliance and ultimately student removal if a respectful balance cannot be maintained.